 A "D" essay will neglect to meet all the requirements of the assignment or may be superficial in its treatment of the topic.
 It may lack development or fail to stay on topic.
 It may contain grammatical, mechanical, and/or usage errors that interfere with reader comprehension.

 An "F" essay does not fulfill the requirements of the assignment.

-Total point value for the course is 1000.
 At the end of the semester, your overall course grade will be calculated as follows: